 NW: It must have been tough going for anyone to get through one.
 And they did three.

 DP: Really tough.
 Most people didn’t survive.
 So yeah, those three, ’52, ’64, ’66.
 Such big gaps in between.
 And then nothing.
 The independent film industry had hardly moved on from the days of the 20s, even though they had bigger crews.
 Hard yards.
 And Pacific took on substantial topics, and you can see it in John’s writing, which is really good.
 He’s got a paper about film at UNESCO.
 Boy, he had some great stuff to say.
 And a great sense of humour.
 And Don’t Let it Get You would have definitely come from those things about him.
 Not letting things get to you.

 NW: Is that what the film’s about?

 DP: Well it’s a musical.
-A guy comes from Australia to play the drums at a festival in Rotorua and he hooks up with Howard and the others….
-Gary Wallace [the drummer], he was was a pop star in Australia in the 60s and it’s the usual story – he comes over to the festival and falls in love with a local girl, joins the local band, everything goes well…
+A guy comes from Australia to play the drums at a festival in Rotorua and he hooks up with Howard and the others.
+Gary Wallace (the drummer) was a pop star in Australia in the 60s and it’s the usual story – he comes over to the festival and falls in love with a local girl, joins the local band, everything goes well…